pyeve/eve/docs/index.rst

 has helped you in your work or personal projects.
 Every single sign-up makes a significant impact towards making Eve possible.

-To join the backer ranks, check out `Eve campaign on Patreon`_.
+To join the backer ranks, check out :doc:`the funding page <funding>`.

 .. _demo: